v-zhuravlev/zbx_template_pack/net/README.md

 ## Import
 Import templates from `deps` with RU or EN suffix depending on translation you need first.
-Then import required templates from `net` directory.
+Also there is a dependency on default `Template ICMP Ping` Then import required templates from `net` directory.

 ## Where are the network interfaces?